 Day 12: Travel day to Entebbe

 After breakfast, we start heading back towards Entebbe, birding on the way, in particular stopping for any species we may have missed so far, and getting there in time for dinner.
 About 280 km.
-Overnight once more at Lake Heights Hotel.
+Overnight once more at Boma Hotel, Entebbe.